Geometric and wave optics in a BTZ optical metric-based wormhole: Introduction

-Interestingly, the BTZ black hole has found relevance in condensed matter physics, particularly in graphene systems \cite{6}.
-By mapping its conformal counterpart onto the Beltrami pseudosphere, researchers have drawn analogies between (2+1)-dimensional gravity and the curved geometry of monolayer graphene \cite{6,7,8}.
-For instance, the optical metric of the static BTZ black hole corresponds to a curved surface with constant negative Gaussian curvature, mirroring the geometry of monolayer graphene sheets.
-Recent studies have revealed that this (2+1)-dimensional spacetime represents an optical wormhole, or hyperbolic wormhole, characterized by constant negative Gaussian curvature \cite{9,10,11}.
-These studies demonstrate that the tunneling time of charge carriers and photons can be manipulated by varying the curvature radius along the radial coordinate of the optical wormhole \cite{9,10,11}.
-Consequently, determining the effective repulsive background potentials governing ray and wave propagation is of significant interest for developing advanced photonic and nanoscale devices.
-The versatility of graphene-based systems, which can be curved, twisted, or rolled to meet specific design requirements, further underscores their potential in applications such as ultrafast photodetectors \cite{12}.
+Remarkably, the BTZ black hole has also found applications in condensed matter physics, particularly in graphene systems~\cite{6}.
+By mapping its conformal equivalent onto the Beltrami pseudosphere, connections emerge between (2+1)-dimensional gravity and the curved geometry of monolayer graphene~\cite{6,7,8}.
+Notably, the optical metric of the static BTZ black hole corresponds to a curved surface with constant negative Gaussian curvature, closely resembling the geometry of monolayer graphene sheets.
+Recent studies have identified this (2+1)-dimensional spacetime as an optical or hyperbolic wormhole, characterized by constant negative Gaussian curvature~\cite{9,10,11}.
+These investigations demonstrate that the tunneling times of charge carriers and photons can be controlled by adjusting the curvature radius along the radial coordinate of the optical wormhole~\cite{9,10,11}, implying that the optical response of such surfaces can, in principle, be tuned to meet specific requirements.
+Accordingly, identifying the effective background potentials, arising from the wormhole curvature, that govern ray and wave propagation is critical for advancing photonic and nanoscale technologies.
+The ability to tailor graphene-based materials through curvature, twisting, or rolling enhances their versatility and potential for applications such as ultrafast photodetectors~\cite{12}.